canonical/cloud-init/doc/rtd/reference/datasources/azure.rst

 This datasource finds metadata and user data from the Azure cloud platform.

 The Azure cloud platform provides initial data to an instance via an attached CD formatted in UDF.
-This CD contains a :file:`'ovf-env.xml'` file that provides some information.
+This CD contains a :file:`ovf-env.xml` file that provides some information.
 Additional information is obtained via interaction with the "endpoint".